microsoft/USBuildingFootprints/README.md

 ### What the data include?

-129,591,852 building footprint polygon geometries divided by 51 US states in GeoJSON format.
+129,591,852 building footprint polygon geometries divided by 50 US states and the District of Columbia in GeoJSON format.

 ### Why is the data being released?